eduardoOTR/LeetCode-Problems/README.md

 | 2798   | Number of Employees Who Met the Target      | https://leetcode.com/problems/number-of-employees-who-met-the-target/ |
 | 2894   | Divisible and Non-divisible Sums Difference | https://leetcode.com/problems/divisible-and-non-divisible-sums-difference/ |
 | 3545   | Minimum Deletions for At Most K Distinct Characters             | https://leetcode.com/problems/minimum-deletions-for-at-most-k-distinct-characters/ |

+Note: Some C exercises follow the "code style conventions of DOOM 3", as requested by the course instructor.

 ---